 - 1. Eligibility to sit for the ASP exam eligibility letter from BCSP must be submitted with application to the program.
-OR - 2.
-Possession of current certification in good standing of any of the following certifications through the BCSP: - 1.
+OR - Possession of current certification in good standing of any of the following certifications through the BCSP: - 1.
 Safety Management Specialist (SMS) - 2.
 Occupational Health and Safety Technologist (OHST) - 3.
 Construction Health and Safety Technologist (CHST) - 4.
 Safety Trained Supervisor (STS) - 5.
 Safety Trained Supervisor Construction (STSC)

-Foundation Area - one semester each of chemistry, physics, college algebra, and statistics.
+Foundation Area - one semester each of chemistry, physics, college level mathematics (e.g., algebra, geometry, mathematical analysis), and statistics at the undergraduate or postgraduate level.
 Students must complete SAFE 5100 prior to or concurrent with SAFE 5140.
 Student must complete SAFE 5140, SAFE 5200, and SAFE 5210 before they may enroll in any additional 5000 or 6000 level courses.